-Located along one of Wold’s most beautiful bays is Kotor, a city of traders and famous sailors, with many stories to tell.
+Located along one of the world’s most beautiful bays is Kotor, a city of traders and famous sailors, with many stories to tell.

-Through the entire city the buildings are criss-crossed with narrow streets and squares.
-One of these squares contains the Cathedral of Saint Tryphon (Sveti Tripun), a monument of Roman culture and one of the most recognisable symbols of the city.
+Through the entire city the buildings are intersected by narrow streets and squares.
+Cathedral of Saint Tryphon (Sveti Tripun) is at the center of one of these squares, and it’s a monument of Roman culture and one of the most recognizable symbols of the city.

 The Church of Saint Luke (Sveti Luka) from the 13th century, Church of Saint Ana (Sveta Ana) from the 12th century, Church of Saint Mary (Sveta Marija) from the 13th century, Church of the Healing Mother of God (Gospe od Zdravlja) from the 15th century, the Prince’s Palace from the 17th century and the Napoleon’s Theatre from the 19th century are all treasures that are part of the rich heritage of Kotor.
 Carnivals and festivals are organized each year to give additional charm to this most beautiful city of the Montenegrin littoral.